ucb-stat133/stat133-fall-2017/syllabus/policies.md

 - You will submit your homework to your Github repository.
 - You should also submit the github's link of your assignment to bCourses.
 - Don't wait until the last hour to do an assignment.
 Plan ahead and pace yourself.
-- Don't wait until the last minute to submit your assignment.
+- Don't wait until the last minute to push your commits.
 - __No late assignments__ will be accepted, for any reason, including, but not limited to, Internet congestion, system crashes, natural disasters, theft, medical emergencies, personal crisis, theft or any extraordinary circumnstances (e.g. illnes, exhaustion, mourning, loss of internet connection, bCourses is down, broken computer).
 Don't ask.
 I won't be sympathetic.
-Plan ahead and pace yourself.
 - The homework assignments will get substantially more difficult as we progress with the course.
 - If you collaborate with other students when working on a HW assignment, please include the names of those students in your submission.
 - You must write your own answers (using your own words).
 Copy and plagiarism will not be tolerated (see _Academic Honesty_ policy).
 - Learning programming is frustrating, but it can be fun.
+- Homework assignments are NOT eligible for regrades.

 ### Exams